louwailou/ptth/README.md

 ## Motivation

-Having experienced the power of the middleware pattern in Node.js and particularly Express, I wanted to replicate the workflow it encourages in a browser environment for HTTP calls. ptth is HTTP backwards.
+Having experienced the power of the middleware pattern in Node.js and particularly Express, I wanted to replicate the workflow it encourages in a browser environment for HTTP calls.

 ## Installation